Fragtality/FenixQuartz/README.md

 <br/><br/>

 # Configuration
-You can configure some Parameters in the PilotsDeck_FNX2PLD.dll.config File:
+You can configure some Parameters in the FenixQuartz.dll.config File:
 - **waitForConnect**: When *true*, the Binary will wait until the Sim is running and FSUIPC is connected.
 Default: *"false"*
 - **offsetBase**: The first (FSUIPC) Offset Address to use (hexadecimal).
 Default: *"0x5408"*
 - **rawValues**: When *true*, the FCU Values are exported directly as numeric Values ("Raw-Value-Mode").
 Default: *"false"*